TJHS Projects

 TJHS sponsors and promotes activities and projects to research, collect, preserve, publish, and disseminate information, in written or visual media, regarding the settlement and history of Jews in Texas—and their participation in its social, economic, religious, political, professional, and cultural growth.

-TJHS provides grants to individuals and non-profit organizations for activities and projects that further the TJHS mission.
-TJHS welcomes grant proposals.
+TJHS accepts grant applications from individuals and non-profit organizations for activities and projects that further the TJHS mission.

 Texas Jewish Burials Database